As a life-long Springsteen fan,

 How about you?

-I'm collecting stories from fans for publication.
-Here's how to contribute:
+I'm collecting stories from fans for my next book.

 1. Write or record an audio or video of your story